Mexico: Gunmen kill 11 people at party in Jalisco | DW | 28.02.2021

 In December, former Jalisco Governor Aristoteles Sandoval was shot dead in a restaurant in the beach town of Puerto Vallarta.

-There are currently almost 100 murders registered every day across the country of 126 million people, while more than 82,000 people have disappeared since the so-called war on drugs began in Mexico at the end of 2006.
+Almost 100 murders are registered every day across the country of 126 million people, while more than 82,000 people have disappeared since the so-called war on drugs began in Mexico in 2006.

 jsi/nm (dpa, AP, Reuters)